odelaneau/shapeit5/docs/docs/tutorials/ukb_wgs.md

 ## Phasing the WGS data
 <br>
 ### Set up your environment
-To be consistent in your analysis, create output folders for each of the analysis steps as follows.
-You can choose the change the name of these folders but you will have to change our code accordingly.
+To structure the outputs of the analysis and to simplify the understanding of each step of this tutorial, we first create output folders as follows.
+You can choose the change the name of these folders but you will have to change the code accordingly.
 <div class="code-example" markdown="1">
 ```bash
 dx mkdir -p Phasing/PhasingWGS/step0_qc/chunks/support